CCE Cooperative Education Program Frequently Asked Questions

 Is housing provided?

 The housing practices vary by company and location.
 Some companies have housing available for their co-op students.
 Others offer a housing stipend to help alleviate the cost, and yet others do not provide housing assistance at all.
 Regardless of the housing practices, most companies are willing to help provide guidance for the students in their search for housing locations.
-In addition, the Lyles School of Civil Engineering has a Professional Practice Group on LinkedIn https://www.linkedin.com/groups/13848538/ where students can share housing information and perhaps find roommates, share advice, or offer/seek sublease opportunities.
-The CE co-op Coordinator is also available to help connect co-op students with others working in the same company or city.
+In addition, the Lyles School of Civil and Construction Engineering has a Professional Practice Group on LinkedIn https://www.linkedin.com/groups/13848538/ where students can share housing information and perhaps find roommates, share advice, or offer/seek sublease opportunities.
+The CCE co-op Coordinator is also available to help connect co-op students with others working in the same company or city.

 Will there be a delay in graduation?